 The partners in CUHP are the University of Cambridge, Cambridgeshire and Peterborough NHS Foundation Trust, Cambridge University Hospitals NHS Foundation Trust and Royal Papworth Hospital NHS Foundation Trust.

-The NIHR ARC East of England is a five-year collaboration between Cambridge and Peterborough NHS Foundation Trust and four universities in our region.
-It also brings together many of our regional NHS organisations, patient charities and relevant industry partners.
-The ARC is one of 15 Applied Research Collaborations funded by NIHR, the largest funder of health and care research in the UK.
+The NIHR ARC East of England is one of 15 Applied Research Collaborations funded by NIHR, the largest funder of health and care research in the UK.
+The ARC is hosted by Cambridge and Peterborough NHS Foundation Trust and four universities in our region and brings together many of our regional NHS organisations, patient charities and relevant industry partners.
 ARCs support applied health and care research that responds to and meets the needs of local populations and local health and care systems.
-We work closely with the ARC in a number of areas and our CEO Piers Ricketts is a member of the ARC board.
+We work closely with the ARC in a number of areas and our CEO Piers Ricketts and Sarah Robinson, Director of Delivery, are both members of the ARC board.

 As a result of new ways of working to support health and social care colleagues respond to the Covid pandemic and new national funding there are now closer working relationships between Eastern AHSN and ARC East of England.
 The changes have offered an opportunity for the ARC East of England to refresh its implementation strategy and for Eastern AHSN to meet the growing need for evaluations partly due to the volume of unevaluated innovation that has taken place in response to Covid-19.